stagehandshawn/EvoFaderWing_encoder_i2c/readme.md

 - 5 rotary encoders with velocity scaling
 - I2C communication using a unified protocol
-- INT pin signaling when data is available

 ## I2C Address and Encoder Indexing